Xe/argument_parser/README.rst

 Changes
 =======

-The last version is 0.3.0.
+This is version is 0.3.0.
 For a list of changes see the `docs/changes.rst
 <docs/changes.rst>`_ file.